joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/02/05/us/covid-deaths-grief.html

 **How Did Covid Change Your Life?**\
-`We want to hear from readers reflecting on what life looks like now, five years later.`\
+`The New York Times wants to hear from readers reflecting on what life looks like now, five years later.`\
 https://nytimes.com/2025/02/05/us/covid-pandemic-changes.html

 **‘It Was My School’: Sweden Shooting Site Was at Heart of a Diverse Community**\